 Cases Rowdy, mind-blowing lines.

 Lowlands and Fabrique are friends .
-We’ve been working with the festival since we built its very first Lowlands site in 1998.
-The first years, together with designers Peter te Bos and Marc Fabels.
-Edition 2017 marks our first go at working with Hansje van Halem, the festival’s new art director.
+We’ve been working with the festival since we built the very first Lowlands site in 1998.
+For many years we workedtogether with designers Peter te Bos and Marc Fabels.
+Edition 2017 markedour first go at working with Hansje van Halem, the festival’s new art director.
 We translated her rhythmic and hypnotic lines for online use, and simultaneously created new leaps in interaction and technology.

 Introduce Lowlands’ new house style online, whilst retaining that unique Lowlands feeling.